danielnilsson9/bbs-fw/PROTOCOL.md

 Request  | Response | Interpretation
 -------- | -------- | --------------
-40       | 40 00 00 | Only seen zero, my guess is status/error code.
+40       | 40 XX XX | Only seen zero, my guess is status/error code.
-41       | 41 00    | ADC Current, unclear unit not same as in display protocol, probably raw adc from shunt resistor and OPAMP gain.
+41       | 41 XX    | ADC Current, unclear unit not same as in display protocol, probably raw adc from shunt resistor and OPAMP gain.
+Value is 0 when idle.
-42       | 42 03 11 | ADC Battery voltage (~15 steps per volt) (unexpected, only found voltage measuremt circuit connected to STC MCU, must be on both, whyy?)
+42       | 42 XX XX | ADC Battery voltage (~15 steps per volt) (unexpected, only found voltage measuremt circuit connected to STC MCU, must be on both, whyy?)